CharmAIOS/CharmOS/docs/core-concepts.md

 ### Agent Portability
 Enables agents to be portable between ecosystems by:
-- Parsing agent definitions from various sources
+- Parsing agent definitions and configuration from various sources
 - Converting them into a neutral, standardized format
 - Mapping and registering them within target frameworks